 1367533243.
 Since this request doesn’t support any other query parameters, the expiration is all you need.
 The sorted query parameters for this example becomes:

 Note: Ideally your system time should be synced using NTP or a similar protocol so your system uses the same time that SproutVideo’s system does.

-So now that we have all of our components we need to combine them into a single string formatted on multiple lines as shown below:
+Now that we have all of our components, we need to combine them into a single string formatted on multiple lines as shown below:

 Request method Host name Request path Sorted query parameters

 With our example URL above, the multi-line string would look like this:

 Now that we have our string, it is time to sign it.

 3. Calculating the signature

 First you’ll need your API key to sign the string.
 You can find your API key here.
 Finally, the signature is calculated by passing the signature base string and signing key to the HMAC-SHA1 hashing algorithm.
 The details of the algorithm are explained in depth here, but thankfully there are implementations of HMAC-SHA1 available for every popular language.
 Ruby has the OpenSSL library and PHP has the hash_hmac function.

 For example, the output given the example string and a signing key of